 This website effort is led by two people: Sharon Williams and Hubbs Grimm.
-We have become friends and associates over the internet and have only talked live on a few occasions when the topic was too complex for typing.
-The Yahoo Support Group for MRI-Gadolinium Toxicity was where we met, and we are deeply indebted to the other participants in the Support Group for sharing their experiences and offering insights.
+We have become friends and associates over the internet, but until early 2016 we had never met in person.
+The Support Group for MRI-Gadolinium Toxicity was where we met, and we are deeply indebted to the other participants in the Support Group for sharing their experiences and offering insights.
 Many of them were participants in our original research.
 Thanks to all.

 Sharon Williams: I am the researcher in the group.
 I have gathered more than 500 research papers that are relevant to Gadolinium and its toxic effects.
 I have also led our effort to bring Gadolinium Toxicity to the attention of the FDA and others within the medical community who may be able to help us gain recognition of Gadolinium-related problems beyond NSF.
 My first contact with the FDA was in late 2012 and like all things in the government this has been a slow process, but I have no plans to give up…there is just too much at stake.